 There are significant requirements imposed on Immunic and on clinical investigators who conduct clinical trials that Immunic sponsors.
 Although Immunic is responsible for selecting qualified clinical investigators, providing them with the information they need to conduct the clinical trial properly, ensuring proper monitoring of the clinical trial, and ensuring that the clinical trial is conducted in accordance with the general investigational plan and protocols contained in the IND, Immunic cannot ensure that clinical investigators will maintain compliance with all regulatory requirements at all times.
-The pharmaceutical industry has experienced cases where clinical investigators have been found to incorrectly record data, omit data, or even falsify data.
+The pharmaceutical industry has experienced cases where clinical investigators have been found to incorrectly record, omit, or even falsify data.
 Immunic cannot ensure that the clinical investigators in its trials will not make mistakes or otherwise compromise the integrity or validity of data, any of which would have a significant negative effect on Immunic's ability to obtain marketing approval, Immunic's business, and Immunic's financial condition.

-Immunic could encounter delays if a clinical trial is suspended or terminated by Immunic, by the IRBs or ethics committees of the institutions in which such trial is being conducted, by the independent steering committee, by the data safety monitoring board ("DSMB"), for such trial, or by the FDA or comparable foreign regulatory authorities.
+Immunic could encounter delays if a clinical trial is suspended or terminated by Immunic, the IRBs or ethics committees of the institutions in which such trial is being conducted, the independent steering committee, the data safety monitoring board ("DSMB"), for such trial, or the FDA or comparable foreign regulatory authorities.
 Immunic or such authorities may impose a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or Immunic's clinical protocols, inspection of the clinical trial operations or trial site by the FDA or comparable foreign regulatory authorities resulting in the imposition of a clinical hold, safety issues or adverse side effects, failure to demonstrate a benefit from using the drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
-If Immunic experiences delays in the completion of, or experiences termination of, any clinical trial of its current product candidates, the commercial prospects of its current product candidates will be harmed, and Immunic's ability to generate product revenues from its product candidates will be delayed.
-In addition, any delays in completing Immunic's clinical trials will increase its costs, slow its development and approval process and jeopardize its ability to commence product sales and generate revenues.
+Delay or termination of clinical trials of Immunic's current product candidates will harm their commercial prospects and impair Immunic's ability to generate revenues from such product candidates.
+In addition, any delays in completion of Immunic's clinical trials will increase its costs, slow its development and approval process and jeopardize its ability to commence product sales and generate revenues.

 Moreover, clinical investigators for Immunic's clinical trials may serve as scientific advisors or consultants to Immunic from time to time and receive compensation in connection with such services.
 Immunic is required to report certain financial relationships with clinical investigators to the FDA and, where applicable, take steps to minimize the potential for bias resulting from such financial relationships.
-The FDA will evaluate the reported information and may conclude that a financial relationship between Immunic and a clinical investigator has created a conflict of interest or otherwise affected interpretation of the study.
+The FDA may evaluate the reported information and conclude that a financial relationship between Immunic and a clinical investigator has created a conflict of interest or otherwise affected interpretation of the study.
 The FDA may therefore question the integrity of the data generated at the applicable clinical trial site, and the utility of the clinical trial itself may be jeopardized.
-This could result in a refusal to accept or a delay in approval of Immunic's marketing applications by the FDA and may ultimately lead to the denial of marketing approval of one or more of its product candidates.
+The FDA may refuse to accept Immunic's marketing applications, and other delays or even denial of marketing approval could result.

-Any development candidate may also show in preclinical testing or clinical trials new and unexpected findings regarding safety and tolerability.
-Such findings may harm the ability to conduct further development of product candidates, may delay such development, may require additional expensive tests, may harm the ability of Immunic to partner these development candidates, or may delay or prevent marketing approval by regulatory agencies.
-It may also harm the ability to compete in the market with other products or to achieve certain pricing thresholds.
+Preclinical testing or clinical trials of any development candidate may also show new and unexpected findings regarding safety and tolerability.
+Such findings may harm the ability to conduct further development of product candidates, delay such development, require additional expensive tests, harm the ability of Immunic to partner these development candidates, or delay or prevent marketing approval by regulatory agencies.
+Such findings may also harm the ability to compete in the market with other products or to achieve certain pricing thresholds.